oddbird/oddsite/content/2017/03/06/pattern-making.rst

   $padding-base-horizontal:   12px !default;

-There's nothing wrong about that approach, and certinaly nothing unique to Bootstrap —
+There's nothing wrong about that approach, and certainly nothing unique to Bootstrap —
 I'm not trying to pick on them.
 This is what variables are designed for, and patterns defined this way are easy to access without any help from a toolkit.

-What's missing is an explicit sense of the patterns developig here: brand-colors, link-colors, fonts, etc.
+What's missing is an explicit sense of the patterns developing here: brand-colors, link-colors, fonts, etc.
 Variables are only related in implicit ways, by giving them similar names.